suncoast-devs/handbook/lessons/full-stack-build-an-app/23-storing-user-that-created-restaurants-and-reviews.md

 public int UserId { get; set; }
 ```

-Once added we can run a single migration that will update both of these tables.
+Once added, we can run a single migration that will update both of these tables.

 ```shell
 dotnet ef migrations add AddUserIdToRestaurantAndReview